EmirVildanov/Belka/README.md

 - [ ] Change app name so we won't have problems from BlaBlaCar's side
 - [ ] Update .sh so it creates accounts database on machine
-- [ ] data/mongodb dir must be created in the root folder: `sudo chmod -R go+w /data/mongodb`
+- [ ] data/db dir must be created in the root folder: `sudo chmod -R go+w /data/db`
 - [ ] [look at course on kubernetes](https://www.edx.org/course/introduction-to-kubernetes)
 - [ ] Need to start redis with `redis-server`
 - [ ] configure kubernetes
 - [ ]
   From [Docker security tips](https://blog.aquasec.com/docker-security-best-practices): [run the docker container as a non-root user](https://docs.docker.com/engine/security/rootless/)
+- [ ] Add proxy for RideInfoFetcher
 - [ ] [Pass configs to image through secrets](https://kubernetes.io/docs/concepts/configuration/secret/)
 - [ ] Add streamlit website so users can make applications more comfortably
 - [ ] Add `credentials` field to AccountInfo so users may authorize securely if it's needed